Holiday Calendar

 The day grew out of Active Veterans With Answers, a nonprofit founded by retired service members in North Carolina who saw firsthand how difficult the transition from military to civilian life can be, especially for women.

-History of Vet Girls RISE Day
+Vet Girls RISE Day history

 National Vet Girls RISE Day was created to help fill a pressing gap.
 More than two million women have served in the United States military, yet for much of American history their contributions went unrecognized or were actively minimized.
 This holiday was created to change that by giving women veterans a dedicated day for connection, celebration, and public awareness.